 After the Procedure

-If you notice any pain, redness, and/or swelling at the IV site after you return home following your procedure, you should notify your doctor as this could indicate an infection or other type of reaction.
+Unless specifically stated by your doctor, there is no special type of aftercare instructions.
+Patients may leave the hospital after their scan and resume their usual diet and activities.
+If you notice any pain, redness, or swelling at the IV site after you return home, you should our office immediately as this could indicate an infection or other type of reaction.

 If a contrast dye was used during the scan, patients may have to be monitored for a short period of time before leaving the hospital.
 This is to make sure there are no side effects to the dye.
 IV contrast dye side effects can commonly include itching, swelling, rash, or difficulty breathing.
 If you receive the contrast dye by mouth, you may experience diarrhea or constipation.

 What Are the Risks of Getting a CT Scan?

 During a CT scan, there is a small amount of radiation.
 This should not pose a risk by itself, however, risks associated with radiation exposure may be related to the cumulative number of X-ray examinations over a long period of time.
 Therefore, we recommend that patients keep a record of their past history of radiation exposure.
 This information is helpful for you and our medical staff.
 Additionally, if you are pregnant or suspect that you may be pregnant, notify your doctor.
 Radiation exposure during pregnancy may lead to birth defects.